Helaman 11–13 covers 14 years of Nephite history in which the people passed through a repeated cycle of righteousness and wickedness.

 This history shows how quickly people can forget the Lord and how He chastens them to help them repent and return to Him.
 In His mercy, God chastens His people to bring them unto repentance and salvation.

+When we do not follow the words of the prophets we usually end up taking a ride on the Pride Cycle.
 One of the many ways in which the Lord’s prophets profit us is by providing preaching that prepares us to prosper.
-When we do not follow the words of the prophets we will end up taking a ride on the Pride Cycle.

 I have included an article below that shows what the prophets Nephi, Lehi, and Samuel the Lamanite did during this specific time period to try and help the people to be prepared and prosperous, rather than prideful and perilous.
 Because “the record of the Nephite history just prior to the Savior’s visit [Helaman] reveals many parallels to our own day as we anticipate the Savior’s second coming” (Ezra Taft Benson, Ensign, May 1987, 4), we would do well to consider how our modern-day prophets are trying to help us to avoid the perils of the Pride Cycle like Nephi, Lehi, and Samuel all tried anciently.